x-atlas-consortia/ubkg-docs/docs/adding/index.md

 # Best Practices for cross-references
 The items in the **_node_dbxref_** field of **nodes.tsv** establish cross-references.
 The degree to which an ontology integrates with the UBKG depends directly on cross-references: an ontology with nodes that cross-reference nodes in other ontologies are more likely to contribute to new relationships, while an ontology with few cross-references will essentially exist independently of the rest of the UBKG.

-A good rule of thumb for cross-references is: _the closer to a UMLS CUI, the better_.
+A best practice for cross-references is: _the closer a cross-reference is to a UMLS CUI, the better_.

 The UBKG ingestion preferentially selects UMLS CUIs from the list in node_dbxref.
 It is not necessary to list both a UMLS CUI and a code from an ontology that is already in the UMLS.
-If it is not feasible to cross-reference a UMLS CUI, then try to cross-reference a code from a published, OBO-compliant ontology.
+If it is not feasible to cross-reference a UMLS CUI, then try to cross-reference a code from a published, preferably OBO-compliant ontology.

 # Cross-references vs. isa